The following information can be found on this page:

 ATHLETIC CONFERENCE:

 Explanation: Athletic conferences listed on the profile pages show each institution’s NCAA athletic conference affiliation as of the most recent year in the dataset.
 Subdivision and athletic conference grouping are determined by each institution’s football affiliation.
 If an institution is not yet an FBS member for football but is affiliated with a FBS conference in other sports, that institution’s data would not be calculated with the FBS football conference until its football team is fully affiliated.
 Data from institutions that switched conferences during the database reporting period are included with the conference in which they participated during each relevant fiscal reporting year.
-For example, the institutional profile for the University of Nebraska at Lincoln shows it as a member of the Big Ten Conference but prior to the 2012 reporting year (academic year 2011-12), Nebraska was a member of the Big 12 Conference and its data would be considered in the conference median calculation for those fiscal years in which it was a member.
+For example, the institutional profile for the University of Nebraska at Lincoln shows it as a member of the Big Ten Conference but prior to the 2012 Fiscal Year (Academic Year 2011-12), Nebraska was a member of the Big 12 Conference and its data would be considered in the conference median calculation for those fiscal years in which it was a member.

 ATHLETIC SCHOLARSHIP:

-Explanation: These data are reported on line 20 on the NCAA financial report form.
-“Board” in this definition refers to meal plans that are part of the institution’s regular pricing for student meal plans.
+Explanation: These data are reported on line 20, line 39, and line 43 on the NCAA MFRS report form and represent education benefits and living expenses provided directly to athletes.
+The term “Board” in line 20 of the “Athletic Student Aid” definition refers to meal plans that are part of the institution’s regular pricing for student meal plans.
 The expenses for these meals are separate from meals reported in Team Travel Expenses and enhanced athlete meals that are reported as part of Athlete Nutrition and Enhanced Meals.
-(From NCAA financial reports).
-Beginning in Fiscal Year 2016, the NCAA allowed "other expenses related to attendance (also known as gap money or cost of attendance)."
-Increases in this category may reflect these additional allowed funds for athletes compared to previous years.
+(From NCAA MFRS reports).
+Beginning in the 2016 Fiscal Year, the NCAA allowed "other expenses related to attendance (also known as gap money or cost of attendance)."
+Beginning in the 2025 Fiscal Year, the NCAA created line 43 to provide specific reporting for “Enhanced Educational Benefits.”
+Increases in this category may reflect these additional allowed funds for athletes compared to previous years since these expenses were not captured in reports prior to the 2025 Fiscal Year.

 ATHLETIC SPENDING: